Corvallis Municipal Airport

-Corvallis Municipal Airport is five miles southwest of Corvallis, in Benton County, Oregon.
+Corvallis Municipal Airport is in unincorporated Benton County, Oregon, 5 mi southwest of Corvallis.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 The airport offers full service and self serve fuel: 100LL and Jet A. Maintenance is available on the ramp; fixed-wing flight instruction is available through Corvallis Aero Service.